-5 signs your partner is being unfaithful
+5 signs your partner is cheating

 Do you suspect that your partner might be cheating on you?
-These are the 5 signs to look out for if you suspect that your significant other is being unfaithful
+These are the 5 signs to look out for if you suspect that your significant other is being unfaithful.

 When it comes to relationships the majority of people who have been cheated on say that in hindsight there were signs that their partner was being unfaithful to them but that they chose to ignore them.
 If they did address them their partner did such a good job of lying and manipulating them that they ended up believing that it was their own paranoia and insecurity that was actually the problem.